 A fabric generally woven from cotton, it has a glossy finish much like satin.
 Sateen fabrics are often used for draperies and upholstery.
 Here is our range of Sateen fabrics.

-Woven with a satin weave structure were the warp yarns are floated over the weft yarns usually made from silk, giving the fabric a lustrous, shiny surface, with good drapability depends on fibre content.
+Woven with a satin weave structure where the warp yarns are floated over the weft yarns, usually made from silk, giving the fabric a lustrous, shiny surface, with good drapability depending on fibre content.
 Click here to see our full collection of Satin.